The Quiet Place is my offering and my service.

 I added Vipassana to my ongoing daily commitment.

-Having passed through milestones and landmarks - physical, energetic, cerebral, emotional and transcendent - on the journey.
+I have passed through milestones and landmarks - physical, energetic, cerebral, emotional and transcendent - on the journey.

 It has fed me, supported me, nurtured me and given to me more than I can say, probably more than I myself am aware of.